suziexi/frameblends.github.io/README.md

 The MetaNet project mainly intends to include three parts:

 - A repositor of formalized metaphors, frames, metaphor constructions, and metaphoric relational patterns
-> Use a set of manually defined metaphoric constructional patterns to identify candidate expressions with explicitly realized potential target and source elements.
+> Use a set of manually defined metaphoric constructional patterns to identify candidate expressions with explicitly realized potential target and source elements

 - An automated metaphor extraction system that utilizes information form the repo to identify expressions of metaphor in text and annotate them with semantic info
-> Match the manually defined, constructional patterns with the actual corpus to detect metaphor”
+> Match the manually defined, constructional patterns with the actual corpus to detect metaphor

 - Computational tools to evaluate, analyze, and visualize the extracted metaphor data